-Benefit Eligibility Pension Long term contract employees only Health Insurance Long term contract employees only Lunch and Drinking Water All contract employees working at Twaweza offices, including interns and volunteers Group Accident Insurance All long term and temporary contract employees who are covered under the terms of the insurer School fee support Confirmed long term contract employees only Housing support Only director level posts recruited from outside East Africa End of year bonus All employees except directors Severance Pay All long term contract employees Travel insurance All staff travelling outside their country on official duty Other Any other benefits that may be determined by the Board of Directors and stated in the contract
+Benefit Eligibility Pension Long term contract employees and any other staff as per relevant country laws eg. interns, long term consultants, etc only Health Insurance Long term contract employees only Lunch and Drinking All contract employees working at Twaweza offices, including interns and volunteers Group Accident Insurance All long term and temporary contract employees who are covered under the terms of the insurer School fee support Confirmed long term contract employees only Housing support Only director level posts recruited from outside East Africa End of year bonus All employees except directors Severance Pay All long term contract employees Travel insurance All staff travelling outside their country on official duty Other Any other benefits that may be determined by the Board of Directors and stated in the contract

-9.1.2 Employees shall not be entitled to any other employment benefits other than ones stipulated herein unless explicitly provided otherwise in employment contracts signed by an authorized officer.

-9.1.3 HR Manager shall generally be responsible for managing and administering policy provisions regarding employee benefits.
+- 9.1.2 Employees shall not be entitled to any other employment benefits other than ones stipulated herein unless explicitly provided otherwise in employment contracts signed by an authorized officer. - 9.1.3 HR Manager shall generally be responsible for managing and administering policy provisions regarding employee benefits.
 Where policies are not fully clear or where interpretation issues arise, the Executive Director may be consulted, who shall strive to make a fair and reasonable determination, and such determination shall be deemed final.